Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Night Vision {#birth-night-vision}
-The character’s eyes are adapted to low-light environments, allowing them to function effectively in darkness.
+The character's eyes are adapted to low-light environments, allowing them to function effectively in darkness.
 **Effect:** The character can see in dim light and darkness, but not in total darkness.
 Penalties caused by low light are reduced by **3**, but penalties caused by complete darkness are not reduced.

 ---